 In this post I’ll show you how to find the best shower niche size for your shower remodel project.

-I’ll go over the dimensions of all the popular prefab / preformed shower niche products and tell you what you need to know to make an informed decision.
+I’ll go over shower niche dimensions of all the popular prefab / preformed niche products, and tell you what you need to know to make an informed decision.

 Even if you plan to build a custom niche, you should still check out this post because you may find a Prefab that fits your needs.
 This will save you big $ on niche construction and waterproofing.

 This is Steve from SKG Renovations with another addition to my Redblock shower niche series.
-I sure wish I had this info handy when I installed my first prefabricated shower Niche!
+I sure wish I had this info handy when I installed my first prefab shower niche!

 I hope you enjoy it!.